SCORPIONS - IN TRANCE UNCENSORED ALBUM COVER Black Label 12" LP VINYL ALBUM

 This album was recorded at: Dierks-Studios.

-Dieter Dierks Studios is a recording studio located in Stommeln, Germany.
-It was founded by Dieter Dierks, a German record producer and sound engineer, in the 1970s.
-The studio has been used by a variety of artists, including Scorpions, Accept , and Udo Lindenberg.
-It is known for its state-of-the-art equipment and for its rock and metal-oriented sound.
+Dieter Dierks Studios is a renowned recording studio located in Stommeln, Germany.
+It was established by Dieter Dierks, a highly respected German record producer and sound engineer, during the 1970s.
+The studio has played a significant role in shaping the sound of numerous prominent artists, particularly in the rock and metal genres.

 Album cover design: CoDesign/Dirichs